Restoration has begun and crews are scheduled to be completed late June 2014. See the Construction Updates link below for more details.

-You’ll see large and small equipment in the right-of-way, based on the phase of construction: pick-up trucks, large utility or “bucket” trucks, cranes, material trucks, and cable reels on flat-bed trucks.
+You will see large and small equipment in the right-of-way, based on the type of activity to be performed for restoration.
 Typically, you will see crews in the right-of-way between the hours of 7:00 a.m.-5:30 p.m., Monday-Thursday.

 Based upon weather conditions or other delays, however, crews may need to work Fridays or Saturdays to ensure the project is completed on time.
-Their work will be intermittent along the right-of-way as they move from tower to tower, so you won’t see them every day.
+Their work will be intermittent along the right-of-way as they move between towers, so you won’t see them every day.

 Please remember that the corridor must always remain clear of any unauthorized items.
 For a list of authorized items, such as approved vegetation, please visit our page on Right-of-Way Use.